 Founded by fire chiefs wishing to find common solutions to common challenges in the wake of great conflagrations in Chicago and Boston, the association continues to carry on their spirit in our strategic goals: lead, educate and serve.

-For more detials on IAFC's history, check out the 140th Anniversary Timeline.
+For more details on IAFC's history, check out the IAFC historical timeline.

 About the Fire Service